Retailer Policy Manual

 Section 6.1 Signing of Tickets

-The Lottery Retailer must check that a lottery ticket has been signed before validating any lottery ticket.
-If a lottery ticket is not signed, the Lottery Retailer is to return the ticket to the customer and ask the customer to sign or print their name on the front or back.
+Lottery Site Employees must check that a lottery ticket has been signed before validating any lottery ticket.
+If a lottery ticket is not signed, the Lottery Site Employee should return the ticket to the customer and request the customer to sign or print their name on the front or back.
 Lottery Retailers are not to validate any ticket that is not signed (this includes Scratch & Win tickets).

 Section 6.2 Ticket Validation